Real Estate Talk:

 By Joseph Marovitch

 There is no perfect property when searching for a home.
 Every property has an issue.
+If all properties were perfect there would be no individuality, we would all be and think the same.
+Where one lives and the state of their property are often a reflection of how one thinks and how their thought process is structured.
+Therefore, if one finds a perfect property, they have likely found a seller who thinks as the buyer does.
+This is rare and seldom the case.

-If all properties were perfect there would be no individuality.
-We would all be the same.
-Many buyers search for the perfect property, and if there is any issue, blemish, or a mouse in a pipe, the buyer will stop the sale.
+Many buyers search for the perfect property and if there is any issue, blemish, or a mouse in a pipe, the buyer will stop the sale.
 This is not everyone, but it is many.
 I have had buyers tell me the colours are not to their taste or the basement is humid, or the garden is too small.
-These comments are rarely accompanied by the positive qualities of the property.
-It is actually quite natural for many people to point out the negative in any situation before the positive.
-The problem with this type of thinking in real estate is the buyer can miss the positive qualities and the opportunities the “negative” issues present.
+The positive qualities of the property rarely accompany these comments.
+It is quite natural for many people to point out the negative in any situation before the positive.
+The problem with this type of thinking in real estate is the buyer can miss the positive qualities, and the opportunities the “negative” issues present.

 Many buyers search for the perfect property, and if there is any issue, blemish, or a mouse in a pipe, the buyer will stop the sale.

-When searching for a property there are three criteria to assist in the decision to purchase.
+When searching for a property there are three criteria to assist in the decision to purchase:

-The first is to determine how many pros or cons the property has based on the buyer’s criteria and can the buyer benefit from the cons.
+- The first is to determine how many pros or cons the property has based on the buyer’s criteria and can the buyer benefit from the cons.

 ‘… if a buyer is searching for the perfect property with nothing required, they will be searching for a long time.’